 Aydemir research group is aimed at developing a greater understanding of how zinc and manganese function to regulate different cellular processes central to maintaining homeostasis, and thus health.
-Our recent research specifically focuses on understanding the mechanistic link between the function of the metal transporter ZIP14 and the development of manganese-induced neurodegeneration and parkinsonism.

 Our overall research interests center on how transporter-mediated zinc and manganese mobilization function to regulate diverse cellular processes in health and disease.